Bury Me Naked : give me a shroud, or a box of pine, or not

 Your Mama is so wet… she is covered by 75% water and she is going to drown your cute little butt if you don’t help her get people to burn less fossil fuels.
 Your Mama is so hot… she is losing her ocean species at such a high rate that you and I might not get to meet as manta rays when your and my atoms and molecules go flying around after we are both dead and gone as humans.

-I wrote some names with spaces and stuff so they would not come up in a web search.
+I wrote some names with spaces and clutter so they would not come up in a web search.

 Resources::